create-softdev/softdev-program/study/01-Intro/README.md

 ### Daily schedule

-A typical day will look like this:
+From Sunday to Tuesday, the day will look like this:

 * **Challenge**: The first hour will be devoted to a progamming challenge (not in the first days)
 * **Theory**: The next three hours will be theory
+* **Lunch**
-* **[https://en.wikipedia.org/wiki/Praxis](Praxis)**: The last four hours will be devoted to practicing the theory.
+* **[Praxis](https://en.wikipedia.org/wiki/Praxis)**: The last four hours will be devoted to practicing the theory.
   You may need to finish your assignments at home.

 Wednesday, which we call "*Project Wednesday*", is a day which is all exercises or mini-projects.
-Thursday, Friday, and Saturday are free, but you may need to work on finish your weekly assignments.
+Thursday, Friday, and Saturday are free, but you may need to work on finishing your weekly assignments.
 Please, for the love of God (or whichever deity you worship), do *not* work on Saturdays!

 ## What we expect from you

 * Work hard.
 Even after the daily praxis time if needed.
-Even on Thursday if needed.
+Even on Thursdays if needed.
+* If you finished your assignments, you don't have to anything more to do!
+Go have fun instead.
 * Don't work on Saturdays
-* If you finished your assignments, you don't have to anything more!
-Go have fun instead.
-* Laptops are open, but please don't browse the internet during the theoretical part of the day.
+* Laptops can be open during theory time, but please don't browse the internet during that time.
 * If you get stuck, *ask for help*.
 And realizing that you are stuck should *not* happen after an hour.
-It can definitely happen after 5 or 10 minutes.
+It can definitely happen after just 5 or 10 minutes.
 So please - *ask for help*.
 * Don't hesitate to ask questions, all the time.
 That question that you think is dumb - it isn't.
 Really it isn't.
   If you don't ask that question, you will miss out on the material, and it will be harder for you and for us during praxis.
 * Don't be afraid.
 Don't be ashamed.
 We are here to help you along your way to become software engineers.
 Fear is the number one inhibitor of learning.
 Don't be afraid:
 > I must not fear.
 > Fear is the mind-killer.
 > Fear is the little-death that brings total obliteration.
 > I will face my fear.
 > I will permit it to pass over me and through me.
 > And when it has gone past I will turn the inner eye to see its path.
 > Where the fear has gone there will be nothing.
 > Only I will remain.
+> - The Litany of Fear, Dune, Frank Herbert
-* [https://en.wikipedia.org/wiki/Impostor_syndrome](Impostor syndrome): the feeling we all have that we are not smart, and that sooner or later everybody will figure that out.
+* [Impostor syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome): the feeling we all have that we are not smart, and that sooner or later everybody will figure that out.
 * Fight impostor syndrome.
 If you feel stupid, then you aren't.
 Really - you aren't.
-* Work hard.
+* Work hard
-* Ask questions.
+* Ask questions
-* Ask for help during praxis.
+* Ask for help during praxis
-* Don't be afraid.
+* Don't be afraid
-* Fight impostor syndrome.
+* Fight impostor syndrome

-## What you should espect from us
+## What you should expect from us

 * Courtesy and kindness
 * Profressionalism